-In this article, I would like to talk about fretboard/fingerboard oils, cleaners and maintenance products in the market.
-I would also like to introduce you to a new concept in this product category: 100% natural essential oils!
+Hello there, welcome back to my blog!
+In this article, I would like to talk about fretboard/fingerboard oils, cleaners and maintenance products on the market.
+I would also like to introduce you to a new concept in this product category: how to care guitar fretboard with 100% natural essential oils!

-I assume many of you (including me) have used or are still using guitar fingerboard/fretboard cleaners, conditioners and maintenance products by the big corporate companies.
+I assume many of you (including me) have used or are still using guitar fingerboard/fretboard cleaners, conditioners and maintenance products from big corporate companies.

 Lemon Oil is not what you think!